 Key Takeaways

 4. Distinguishing between Assessment FOR Learning and Assessment OF Learning is crucial for designing a coherent and impactful assessment framework within the classroom.
-While assessment *of* learning provides a snapshot of achievement at a specific point, assessment *for* learning, as articulated by Black and Wiliam (1998), is an ongoing diagnostic process that informs teaching and learning adjustments in real-time, guiding pupils towards mastery.
+While assessment *of* learning provides a snapshot of achievement at a specific point, assessment *for* learning, as articulated by Black and Wiliam (1998), is an ongoing diagnostic process that informs teaching and learning adjustments in real-time, guiding learners towards mastery.

 Infographic comparing traditional assessment methods with Assessment for Learning approach